JavierChico/JavierChico.github.io/_posts/2024-08-12-vorticity_eq.md

 Some videos of Solutions
 ------
 We simulate the system for different Reynolds numbers and different spectral accuracies.
-My laptop can sovle the equations for N=64 in less than a minute, but struggles a bit more for higher N.
+My laptop can sovle the equations for N = 64 in less than a minute, but struggles a bit more for higher N. A collection of movies is available in [this Youtube playlist](https://www.youtube.com/playlist?list=PLLYwsGNINCFRoQVrj4AtngQL8uvaAS3RL).

 Here for Re = 1000, we don't observe any fancy formations and the solutions seem to converge to a steady pattern.